 The COVID-19 pandemic and the global repercussions it brought will define 2020.
 Throughout this period, we’ve heard that we are experiencing the new normal.
 Until then, we are already seeing people preparing their business recovery plans to take on the next step.
 Whether it’s organizational restructuring or adopting new societal norms, some traditional approaches will be changed in favour of modern solutions.

 As part of business recovery, companies will certainly be operating on a different capacity than they used to as well.
 Remember that there is still no clear date when things will be back to what will be considered normal.
 However, it’s clear that the business landscape will be much different than it was just a few months ago.

 Let’s look at some of the things to consider.

 Assessing The Situation

-Before tackling any form of recovery, it’s best to look at where we are as of this moment.
+Before tackling any form of recovery, it’s best to look at where we are at this moment.
 All over the world, countries are looking for ways to alleviate the many challenges brought on by the outbreak.
 Institutions like education are exploring more online options and holding virtual classes for their students.
 Most operations are not at full capacity as priority is being put into areas such as food and household needs.
 In terms of businesses, there are continuity plans prioritizing employee safety, with more workforces defaulting towards remote work.

 From an operational perspective, it can be challenging to even tackle the next step for many of us will be.
 However, with the proper focus and resolve, it is a challenge that is worth taking.
 By being aware of the scale and depth of action required, businesses can formulate what their recovery strategy will be.

 Vulnerability And Opportunity